UltimateJupiter/ultimatejupiter.github.io/_pages/about.md

 Research Interests
 ======
-My current interests spans broadly across the field of machine learning, both theoretically and empirically.
-Recently I am especially interested in understanding the power of large language models through a semi-theoretical perspective.
+My current interests spans broadly across theoretical and empirical ML.
+Recently I am especially interested in understanding the power of LLMs through a semi-theoretical perspective.
 During my undergraduate experiences, my research interest primarily lies on the field of optimization (especially non-convex optimization).
 In particular, I was interested in understanding how modern gradient-based algorithms works from a theoretical perspective and designing better algorithms leveraging the insights from such theoretical understandings.
 I am also broadly interested in theoretical computer science and algorithmic fairness.

 Outside of academics, I play the electric guitar and do competitive cycling.